 In sequential courses (for example: Anatomy I, Anatomy II, Anatomy III, etc.) subsequent testing generally includes the work of previous semesters.
-Final examinations are usually comprehensive, concerning all of the subject matter of the course; this procedure aids the student in preparing for National Board and licensure examinations.
+Final examinations are usually comprehensive, concerning the subject matter of the course; this procedure aids the student in preparing for required future examinations required for licensure in respective states.